Efficient Attention Mechanism for Visual Dialog that can Handle All the Interactions between Multiple Inputs: Related Work

 \subsection{Visual Dialog}

-The task of visual dialog has recently been proposed by two groups of researchers concurrently \cite{das2017visual, de2017guesswhat}.
+The task of visual dialog has recently been proposed by two groups of researchers concurrently \cite{das2017visual,de2017guesswhat}.
 De Vries et al. introduced the GuessWhat?! dataset, which is built upon goal-oriented dialogs held by two agents to identify unknown objects in an image through a set of yes/no questions \cite{de2017guesswhat}.
 Das et al. released the VisDial dataset, which is built upon dialogs consisting of pairs of a question and an answer about an image that are provided in the form of natural language texts \cite{das2017visual}.
+Kottur et al. recently introduced CLEVR-Dialog as the diagnostic dataset for visual dialog \cite{kottur2019clevr}.

-Most of the existing approaches to the task employ an encoder-decoder architecture \cite{sutskever2014sequence}.
-They can be categorized into the following three groups by the design of the encoder: i) fusion-based methods, e.g., LF \cite{das2017visual} and HRE \cite{das2017visual}, which fuses the inputs by their concatenation followed by the application of a feed-forward or recurrent network, and Synergistic \cite{Guo_2019_CVPR}, which fuses the inputs at multiple stages;

-ii) attention-based methods that compute attended features of the input image, question, and history utilities, e.g., MN \cite{das2017visual}, CoAtt \cite{wu2018you}, HCIAE \cite{lu2017best}, Synergistic \cite{Guo_2019_CVPR}, HACAN \cite{Yang2019MakingHM}, ReDAN \cite{Gan2019MultistepRV}, and FGA \cite{Schwartz2019FactorGA}; HACAN and ReDAN compute the attention over several reasoning steps, and FGA models all the interactions over many utilities via a factor graph; iii) methods that attempt to resolve visual co-reference, e.g., RvA \cite{Niu_2019_CVPR} and CorefNMN \cite{kottur2018visual}, which use neural modules to form an attention mechanism, DAN \cite{Kang2019DualAN}, which employs a network having two attention modules, and AMEM \cite{seo2017visual}, which utilizes a memory mechanism for attention.
+Most of the existing approaches employ an encoder-decoder architecture \cite{sutskever2014sequence}.
+They can be categorized into the following three groups by the design of the encoder: i) fusion-based methods, e.g., LF \cite{das2017visual} and HRE \cite{das2017visual}, which fuses the inputs by their concatenation followed by the application of a feed-forward or recurrent network, and Synergistic \cite{Guo_2019_CVPR}, which fuses the inputs at multiple stages; ii) attention-based methods that compute attended features of the input image, question, and history utilities, e.g., MN \cite{das2017visual}, CoAtt \cite{wu2018you}, HCIAE \cite{lu2017best}, Synergistic \cite{Guo_2019_CVPR}, ReDAN \cite{Gan2019MultistepRV}, FGA \cite{Schwartz2019FactorGA}, and CDF \cite{kim2020modality}; ReDAN compute the attention over several reasoning steps, FGA models all the interactions over many utilities via a factor graph; iii) methods that attempt to resolve visual co-reference, e.g., RvA \cite{Niu_2019_CVPR} and CorefNMN \cite{kottur2018visual}, which use neural modules to form an attention mechanism, DAN \cite{Kang2019DualAN}, which employs a network having two attention modules, and AMEM \cite{seo2017visual}, which utilizes a memory mechanism for attention.
+As for the decoder, there are two designs: i) discriminative decoders that rank the candidate answers using the cross-entropy loss \cite{das2017visual} or the n-pair loss \cite{lu2017best}; and ii) generative decoders that yield an answer by using a MLE loss \cite{das2017visual}, weighted likelihood estimation \cite{Zhang2019}, or a combination with adversarial learning \cite{lu2017best,wu2018you}, which trains a discriminator on both positive and negative answers, then transferring it to the generator with auxiliary adversarial learning.